zhishan03/Music-Taste-Analysis/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

 Did people's music taste change over the last 4 decades, if so, in what ways?
 Curious as to what the answers are, I started brainstorming ideas and began working on this project.

 Using BeautifulSoup, I scraped [Billboard Hot 100 on Wikipedia](https://en.wikipedia.org/wiki/Billboard_Hot_100) from 1980 up to 2020 and compiled the data into excel.
-I then did data exploration and K-means clustering to divide the songs into 4 categories - 'Happy Dance', 'Depressed Dance', 'Neutral Dance', 'Acoustic Melody'.
+I then did data exploration and K-means clustering to divide the songs into 4 categories.
 All of these was then productionized to an interactive Streamlit app!

+Categories
+## Happy Dance
+This cluster comprises low-acousticness songs with high danceability and energy, as well as, this is the group with highest level of musical positiveness.

+Ex:
+* "Hey Look Ma, I Made It" by Panic!at the Disco
+* "Adore You" by Harry Styles
+* "All I Want for Christmas Is You" by Mariah Carey

+# Neutral Dance
+This cluster is the highest in danceability but it contains songs with higher acousticness and a little lower energy

+Ex:
+* "Dance Monkey" by Tones and I
+* "Dynamite" by BTS
+* "Señorita" by Shawn Mendes and Camila Cabello

+# Depressed Dance
+Despite here the danceability and energy is moderated, this has the lowest level of acousticness and musical positivity.

+Ex:
+* "Blinding Lights" by The Weeknd
+* "Circles"	by Post Malone
+* "Thank U, Next" by Ariana Grande

+# Acoustic Melody
+This cluster contains the songs with highest level of acousticness in average, with a low level of energy and danceability.

+Ex:
+* "Night Changes" by One Direction
+* "Let It Go" by James Bay
+* "Lost Boy" by Ruth B

 <p align="right">(<a href="#top">back to top</a>)</p>